 Another point of contention stems from differing views on the role of works in achieving righteousness.
 While Catholic theology acknowledges faith as essential, including meritorious works can lead some Protestants to perceive Catholic salvation as works-based.

-Protestants often emphasize the grace of God as the sole basis for salvation, with works as a fruit of faith rather than a means of justification.
+Protestants often emphasise the grace of God as the sole basis for salvation, with works as a fruit of faith rather than a means of justification.

 Historical Animosity: